lemonsqueeze/FakeWifiConnection/README.md

 Make android apps believe Wifi is connected.

-Handy in situations where we have a (non wifi) connection, but some app won't do its thing unless it's on wifi ( android running in virtual machine / emulator, 3g but no wifi around, usb 3g modem connection, usb reverse tethering ...)
+Handy in situations where there is a (non wifi) connection, but some app won't do its thing unless it's on wifi ( android running in virtual machine / emulator, 3g but no wifi around, usb 3g modem connection, usb reverse tethering ...)

 Tested on Android KitKat 4.4.2, play store working over ppp !